Skip to main content

 infographic comparing paper and electronic medical records based on accessibility, cost, data security, interoperability, speed, and patient involvement

 In all, while paper records have their benefits, they also come with significant drawbacks that can jeopardize workflows and the quality of patient care.
-As we transition to discussing electronic medical records, you may find that many pitfalls of paper records are significantly mitigated, if not entirely eliminated.
+As we transition to discussing electronic medical records, you may find that many pitfalls of paper records are significantly mitigated, if not eliminated.
 Let’s find out how.

 The Pros and Cons of Electronic Medical Records